 I never meant to do this.
-Sometimes I look back at more than a decade as a successful photographer and wonder - how the heck did I get here?
+Sometimes I look at my life as a successful photographer and wonder - how the heck did I get here?
 I was going to be a newspaper reporter.
 What happened?

 Life happened, as it usually does.
 I loved journalism, but the schedule and stress were punishing.
 And something was nagging me - was I really supposed to be here?
 Then something happened that happens to a lot of my clients.
 I fell in love.
 And eventually, that love was enough to pull me away from the career I'd dreamed about since high school.
 I pursued a second career as a writer for a small university.
 On my second day on the job, they handed me a camera - I had more photography experience than anyone else on staff, they said, so I was suddenly the unofficial campus photographer.
 And I fell in love again, this time with the idea of creating images.

 Many years later, I mulled over the idea of launching a photography business, but I was stuck on two things: 1.
 My full-time job and family already took up all my spare time, and 2.
 If I did have a business, what would I call it?
 Than one day I found out my job had been cut to part-time.
 I was pretty upset about this and called a friend to complain.
 I'll never forget her words: "OK, you just got handed a bunch of lemons.
 What are you going to do?"